leanjs/leanjs/docs/getting-started.md

   ├─ package.json
   ```

 - Create a micro-frontend inside the `micro-frontends` folder.
-You must include a `package.json` in your new micro-frontend.
+You must include a `package.json` in your new micro-frontend:

   ```
   my-monorepo/